pfwd/talk-static-analysis-phpstan/src/slides.md

 ---

-# 1) PHPStan is already in use at the highest run level and working well
+# 1) PHPStan is already in use and is running at the highest level and working well

 - High confidence level